Content

 Minoxidil works.
 Plenty of research supports the use of minoxidil therapy for hair growth.
 It’s effective at slowing down many forms of hair loss.

-There are a few potential side effects.
-The common side effects of topical minoxidil are typically mild.
+There are a few potential minoxidil side effects.
+The most common side effects of topical minoxidil are typically mild and not long-lasting.
 While serious side effects can occur, they tend to be rare.
 Still, keep your eyes peeled for any adverse effects.

 Minoxidil can be combined with finasteride.
 This is a good option for male pattern hair loss.
 Not only is this combo safe, but it’s also highly effective.